Since our founding in 2017, Origin has focused on enabling commerce on the blockchain.

 Going back to the Patreon example, a creator NFT may enable a user to get a 1-on-1 video chat with their favorite celebrity.
 Another user can purchase a premium NFT that grants them backstage access to their favorite musicians concerts for life.

 The key to unlocking value in all of these crypto-centric opportunities with NFTs is making NFT issuance dead simple for creators.
 In addition, in contrast to existing players in the market like Nifty Gateway, we believe the creators should own the branding and have direct control over pricing models (e.g. different auction mechanics or tiered pricing).
-The Dshop NFT Launchpad gives creators and influencers more direct control over their content and their physical, digital, and experiential products.
+Origin Story gives creators and influencers more direct control over their content and their physical, digital, and experiential products.
 Just as many merchants have chosen Shopify over selling on generic marketplaces that do not allow for custom branding and direct relationships to end customers, we believe the same model will be successful for NFTs.
+Further, many creators prefer Origin’s NFT platform because they do not need to share the stage with other competing NFT drops that may be off-brand.
+We have also lowered the user experience barriers for newcomers to NFTs.
+While many of the other platforms require using cryptocurrency, we also offer the ability to purchase NFTs with credit and debit cards.

 In the near future, we intend to form additional partnerships with additional mainstream influencers and iconic brands to power their NFT commerce initiatives.
 We believe there is a huge untapped market for monetizing premium, limited-edition online and offline goods and services through our latest NFT product upgrades to the Origin Platform.

 Secondary market sales are vital for true price discovery of NFTs and the maturation of this nascent market.
-We intend to build a marketplace platform for secondary market sales of all NFTs launched on the [Origin NFT Auction Platform] as well NFTs from other platforms and marketplaces.
-The Origin team already has over 4 years of experience building peer-to-peer marketplace technology and we are the leaders in this field.
-The Origin Marketplace protocol was launched on Ethereum mainnet in 2018 and supported tens of thousands of users and listings for a variety of goods and services.
+We intend to build a marketplace platform for secondary market sales of all NFTs launched on Origin Story as well NFTs from other platforms and marketplaces.
+The Origin team already has over 4 years of experience building peer-to-peer marketplace technology, and we are the leaders in this field.
+The original Origin Marketplace was launched on Ethereum mainnet in 2018 and supported tens of thousands of users and listings for a variety of goods and services.
 Origin fully intends on being the NFT marketplace leader and capturing NFT sales from our partner creators as well as creators who launch independently or with another platform.

-NFTs being based on a common set of decentralized technology standards makes building a marketplace that can serve the entire NFT ecosystem possible.
-Any moats deployed by other NFT marketplace operators will be quickly rendered ineffective as they are against the spirit of decentralization.
-Another important aspect to our platform is that these secondary marketplaces can be run and curated by the NFT creators themselves.
+With the former implementation, secondary marketplaces can be run and curated by the NFT creators themselves.
+Again, these marketplaces can live on the individual creators’ websites.
 Gallerists and artists have always cared deeply about presentation and curation as it can have a strong impact on the price of their assets.
+In another scenario, one can imagine top brands like Marvel or the NFL wanting to showcase secondary sales of their NFTs in more brand-centric experiences.
 Letting creators control every aspect of their NFT from creation to secondary market sale is a key differentiator to Origin’s NFT platform over more generic NFT marketplaces.
 Fans of specific creators and artists will also appreciate going direct to the source instead of browsing through unrelated listings on a generalized marketplace.

-Another reason creators should be excited about custom NFT marketplaces is that it allows them to better monetize their creations over a longer period of time.
+Creators are excited about custom NFT marketplaces because they allow them to better monetize their creations over a longer period of time.
 Artists will experience increased value capture from programmatic transaction fees attached to NFTs they create.
 This means that any secondary market sales will generate revenue for NFT creators in perpetuity.
 Previously, musical artists would only capture a small portion of this value through royalties and fine artists would capture no value from secondary sales.

-Not only are secondary market sales important for price discovery, transaction fees from these sales will be one of the key revenue drivers for the [Origin NFT product] in the future.
+Not only are secondary market sales important for price discovery, revenue sharing from these sales will be one of the key revenue drivers for Origin Story.
 Far more volume is done on the secondary market than during initial sales and we expect record-breaking trades in the future.
 Origin intends to build a fully-featured NFT platform and ecosystem.
 We will develop the best end-to-end NFT platform in the space and capture massive value for our users, NFT creator partners, and our token holders.

 The Origin Dollar (OUSD)